citp/privacy-policy-historical/m/me/met/metrodate.com.md

 ## Updating Your Information

-At any time our members can update their member information by visiting the various sections under ?Member Services? such as ?Personal Info? or ?Public Profile?.
-We encourage our members to review their own profile (also available under ?Member Services?) to see what information is being provided to other members.
-If users wish to cancel service, they can do so at any time by going to ?Account Info? from the ?Member Services? menu.
+At any time our members can update their member information by visiting the various sections under �Member Services� such as �Personal Info� or �Public Profile�.
+We encourage our members to review their own profile (also available under �Member Services�) to see what information is being provided to other members.
+If users wish to cancel service, they can do so at any time by going to �Account Info� from the �Member Services� menu.

 ## Contacting Metrodate.com